Asymptotic flocking for the Cucker-Smale model with time variable time delays: Introduction

-\end{thm} The rest of this paper is organized as follows.
+The condition \eqref{intcart} is the one assumed in \cite{Cartabia} in order to achieve the unconditional flocking for the solutions of the Cucker-Smale model. \end{oss} The rest of this paper is organized as follows.
 In Section 2 we present some preliminary definitions and results that will be needed for the proof of Theorem \ref{unflock}.
 In Section 3 we prove our asymptotic flocking result by introducing a suitable Lyapunov functional.